Skip to Main Content

 Requirements

-The Master of Science in Developmental Trauma is designed to educate students about the scientific and applied aspects of complex developmental trauma.
-The goal is to prepare students for advanced academic study and/or professional practice.
-Students take a set of core courses in developmental trauma and are expected to choose elective courses to build expertise relevant to their career goals.
+The Master of Science in Developmental Trauma is a fully online, asynchronous graduate program designed to educate students in the scientific and applied foundations of complex developmental trauma.
+The program prepares graduates for advanced academic study and/or professional practice with children, families, and systems impacted by adversity.

 The Master of Science in Developmental Trauma program consists of 30 hours of graduate coursework.
 In accordance with University Policy, a GPA of at least 2.75 must be maintained with no more than two passing grades of “C+” or lower being utilized in satisfying the degree requirement.